The Clubtailed Dragonfly is a striking dragonfly found on slow moving rivers

 Habitat

-The Common Club-tailed Dragonfly is a riverine species.
-It prefers unpolluted rivers with moderate to slow flowing water.
+The Common Clubtail dragonfly is an almost entirely riverine species.
+It prefers rivers with moderate to slow flowing water.

 Distribution and threats

-Populations of Common Club-tailed Dragonfly are localised.
+Populations of the Common Clubtail dragonfly are localised.
 It is found in a handful of rivers in southern England and Wales.
 They are currently listed as Near Threatened in the Red Data Book.
 Threats include river dredging, loss of habitat, and pollution.